AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-get-generation-info.md

 ---
 description: Returns 2 different types of information based on the parameters passed in. originatorHandle returns information about assets generated from the specified asset. generateHandle returns information about steps used to generate the specified asset or file.
-seo-description: Returns 2 different types of information based on the parameters passed in. originatorHandle returns information about assets generated from the specified asset. generateHandle returns information about steps used to generate the specified asset or file.
-seo-title: getGenerationInfo

 solution: Experience Manager
 title: getGenerationInfo
-uuid: 4310a702-c08b-4479-9f57-9f2bc1d6b032

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---